VultureProject/vulture-doc/vultureOS/docs/portal/portal.md

  - You **MAY** enable this feature for any authentication portal
  - The feature **is automatically enabled** if `Enable Identity Provider` is checked from the main settings (aka. enabled for IDP providers)

-`Application ID (client_id)`: This is the application ID (or client ID) defined by Oauth2 specifications.
+`Application ID (client_id)` : This is the application ID (or client ID) defined by Oauth2 specifications.
 It is automatically generated by the GUI and cannot be modified.

-`Secret (client_secret)`: This is the application secret (or client secret) defined by Oauth2 specifications.
+`Secret (client_secret)` : This is the application secret (or client secret) defined by Oauth2 specifications.
 It is automatically generated by the GUI and cannot be modified.
 This information MUST stay confidential and staya between the IDP and connected external (backend) applications.

-`Redirect URI(s)`: This is an exhaustive list of allowed redirection URIs, this represents the allowed applications' URIs to redirect the authenticated user to once the authentication is finished and validated.
+`Redirect URI(s)` : This is an exhaustive list of allowed redirection URIs, this represents the allowed applications' URIs to redirect the authenticated user to once the authentication is finished and validated.

-`OAuth2 tokens timeout`: This is the expiration time of the tokens created and associated with the authentication request.
+`OAuth2 tokens timeout` : This is the expiration time of the tokens created and associated with the authentication request.
 This timeout is static and non-updatable.

+`Enable OAuth2 refresh token` : This option enables the creation of a refresh token which can be used to renew access tokens without reauthentication.

+`Enable refresh token rotation` : This option sends another refresh token after each use of the currently valid refresh token.
+The predecessor is invalidated and cannot be reused.

+`History of expired tokens` : If this parameter is activated (>1), Vulture will remember the last N refresh tokens and will invalidate all refresh/access tokens if any old refresh token is reused, preventing replay attacks.

 ### SSO Forward